partner organisations

 The Dads Group was set up 11 years ago in the hope of bringing fathers of children with additional needs and disabilities together, to meet and talk about issues that surround their family’s lives.
 Most importantly, to engage with each other through general conversation and shared laughter with other dads who just get the tough situation that life has dealt to them and their families.

-The group holds a physical meeting on the last Thursday of every month at The Stoneham Pub .
-Hove.
-Our lives can be hard, stressful and mentally draining at times, but there are other fathers in similar circumstances, so it can really help to get together and share experiences.
+The group holds a physical meeting on the last Thursday of every month at The Stoneham Pub, Hove.
+Dads carers lives can be hard, stressful and mentally draining at times, but there are other fathers in similar circumstances, so it can really help to get together and share experiences.

-If you feel like this group could help you or would like to get to know other dads who understand what it’s like, then come along or contact Darren for more information.
+If you feel like this group could help you or would like to get to know other dads who understand what it’s like, then join one of their monthly meet up or contact Darren for more information.

 Contact: Darren Walker